 Tips, Tricks & Thoughts:

 I have long been concerned about the state of marine journalism, particularly in North America.
-In my view, most all marine magazines have been little more than extensions of the marketing departments of boat builders and marine gear manufactures, for decades.
+In my view, most all marine magazines have for decades been little more than extensions of the marketing departments of boat builders and marine gear manufacturers.
 Heck, it’s been about 20 years since one of my favourite editors, and marine […]

 Filtering the water while filling our tanks can be a great idea, particularly for aluminium boats, but there are things to know.